I can’t wait to show Sue the new title sequence. The diamond logo! The space-time vortex! Jon Pertwee’s legs!

 Sue: Oh look, it’s Robert Holmes.
 I like Robert Holmes.
 A nice four-part Robert Holmes.
 This is a winner already.

 The episode begins…

 Sue: It’s Game of Thrones but with…

 Sue: I like the historicals.
 They take me right back.

 Me: Very funny.

 Sue: No, I mean they take me back to the old William Hartnell stories.
-I used to like the comedy historicals.
-Is this one a comedy?
+I liked the comedy historicals.
+Is this a comedy?